Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/deploy-your-agents-with-amplify-cli.md

 3. Platform connectivity:
    * **Environment**: can be an existing environment or one that will be created by the installation procedure
    * **Team**: can be an existing team or one that will be created by the installation procedure
-   * **Service account**: can be an existing service account (from platform or Central).
-The installation procedure creates only a Central service account.
+   * **Service account**: can be an existing service account (from platform or Enterprise Marketplace).
+The installation procedure creates only a Enterprise Marketplace service account.
 If you choose an existing service account, be sure you have the appropriate public and private keys, as they will be required for the agent to connect to the Amplify platform.
 If you choose to create one, the generated private and public keys will be provided.
 4. Azure Discovery Agent Configuration Setup options:
    * **Tenant ID** can be found in the *Directory ID* box on the Properties page
    * **Subscription ID** is a GUID that uniquely identifies your subscription to use Azure services